sim-pez/ptpn_log_verifier/README.md

 6. If all above checks are ok, update the time to fire of enabled transitions and go to 1

 # PTPN
 You need to create a PTPN model of your real time program.
-We reccomend to use [Oris tool](https://www.oris-tool.org/) in order to create Java code from a graphic model
+We reccomend to use **Oris tool**\[3\] in order to create Java code from a graphic model

-# log format
+# Log format
 The log file must be a `.txt` file in this format:
 ```
 [transition name]